Refactoring - Part III

 except NoDataFoundError:

-blocks is one of the easiest ways to make your application more greaceful.
+# do stuff in case we couldn't find dataUsing custom (or built-in) exceptions in combination with try/except blocks is one of the easiest ways to make your application more greaceful.
 It can be used to prevent crashes by handling edge cases and makes failures more predictable.
-Any time your application runs into a yet undefined state - like the cryptic time_close
+Any time your application runs into a yet undefined state - like the cryptic time_close error before - it's worth analysing it a little more and provide more meaningful messages that allow for fallback behaviour.

 Profiling The SQL Query

-Let's quickly have a look at the sequence of steps the database optimizer is choosing when executing our new search query using the EXPLAIN ANALYZE
+Let's quickly have a look at the sequence of steps the database optimizer is choosing when executing our new search query using the EXPLAIN ANALYZE statement.
+If you don't know what the hell I'm talking about, read this article first!

-data in our database so there isn't really much for the optimizer to sift through.
+Surprisingly the query planner comes up with a very efficient execution that uses INDEX SCANS on each column.
+Don't get fooled by this!
+We only have 1D data in our database so there isn't really much for the optimizer to sift through.
 When we start adding different frequencies and data origins, things can become quite messy quickly, especially when using lots of lower timeframe data.

 Since we're now quering for more than one column, it's a good idea to index it!
-In reality it's not all that much of a difference right now because the coin_id
+In reality it's not all that much of a difference right now because the coin_id is still unique.
+In the future though we're going to fetch, persist and retrieve data from more than one datasource.
+Different exchanges might have different prices for each coin.

 Even though we didn't specify the future database structure and how to model that relationship between coins, their prices and frequencies across different exchanges yet, it's still a good idea to have a look at some mapping techniques we can use to increase the queries performance.